MK2112/nn-zero-to-hero-notes/010 - Deep Dive into LLMs/010 - Deep Dive into LLMs.md

 8. **PII Removal**:
     Wrapping up the data preprocessing of FineWeb, personally identifiable information (PII) is removed to ensure privacy and compliance with data protection regulations.
 This involves detecting and redacting sensitive information, like names, addresses, phone numbers, and email addresses.

-><b>Q: Wait.
+><b>:question: Wait.
 What will it mean for our LLM to pretrain on a dataset of English text only?</b>
 >
-><b>A:</b> The LLM will be good at processing and responding to English text.
+>The LLM will be good at processing and responding to English text.
 It will be able to understand and generate English text well.
 But it will not be able to do the same for any other languages.<br> But, note that while <i>FineWeb</i> is derived from English text sources, a new and language-wise broader <a target="_blank" href="https://huggingface.co/datasets/HuggingFaceFW/fineweb-2">FineWeb 2</a> is in the making, allowing training models that will then be able to pretrain to be good at multiple languages in the future.

 After passing the raw CommonCrawl data through the preprocessing pipeline, HuggingFace attained *FineWeb*.
 But what does this dataset actually look like now?